Wars of Alexander the Great: Siege of Tyre

+Alexander's navy

 This convinced Alexander that he would be unable to take Tyre without a navy.
-Fate would soon provide him with one.
 Presently, the Persian navy returned to find their home cities under Alexander's control.
 Since their allegiance was to their city, they were therefore Alexander's.
 He now had eighty ships.
-This coincided with the arrival of another hundred and twenty from Cyprus, which had heard of his victories and wished to join him.
+This coincided with the arrival of another hundred and twenty from Cyprus, which had heard of his victories and wished to join him, as well as twenty three from Ionia.
 Alexander then sailed on Tyre and quickly blockaded both ports with his superior numbers.
-He had several of the slower galleys, and a few barges, refit with battering rams, the only known case of battering rams being used on ships.
+He had several of the slower galleys, and a few barges, refit with battering rams, one of the only known cases of battering rams being used on ships.
 Alexander started testing the wall at various points with his rams, until he made a small breach in the south end of the island.
 He then coordinated an attack across the breach with a bombardment from all sides by his navy.
 Once his troops forced their way into the city, they easily overtook the garrison, and quickly captured the city.
 Those citizens that took shelter in the temple of Heracles were pardoned by Alexander.
 It is said that Alexander was so enraged at the Tyrians' defense and the loss of his men that he destroyed half the city.
 Alexander granted pardon to the king and his family, whilst 30,000 residents and foreigners taken were sold into slavery.
-There was a family, though, that Alexander gave a very high position in his government, but the only contact he ever had with them was when he spent the night with the wife of the household.